aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 6 Configure DNS settings in Azure.md

 1. In Private DNS zones, select **+ Create**.

-1. Use the information in the following table to create the private DNS zone.
+1. On **Basics** tab, use the information in the following table to create the private DNS zone.

    | **Tab**         | **Option**                             | **Value**            |
    | --------------- | -------------------------------------- | -------------------- |